theKashey/rewiremock/README.md

  - protectNodeModules.
 Ensures that any module from node_modules will not be wiped from a cache.
  - toBeUsed.
 Adds feature.
 The only plugin enabled by default.
  - disabledByDefault.
 All mocks will be disabled on create and at the end of each cycle.
- - mockThoughByDefault.
-All mocks mocked though.
+ - mockThroughByDefault.
+All mocks mocked through.
  - usedByDefault.
 All mocks to be used by fact (reverse isolation)
  ```javascript
  import rewiremock, { addPlugin, removePlugin, plugins } from 'rewiremock';